AckeeCZ/nodejs-cookbook/Code Quality.md

 ## Eslint

-We have discussed eslint in [Best Practices][1] section, it helps to keep code quality, but of course, only small part of it.
+We have discussed eslint in [Best Practices][1] section, it helps to keep better code quality, but of course, only small part of it.
 The context is not proccesable by the machine.

 ## Standards